department-of-veterans-affairs/vagov-content/pages/covid-research-for-usability-testing-only.md

 COVID-19 is caused by a new virus.
 So we have a lot to learn about how it affects different people and how to best prevent and treat it.
 We can't learn without doing research.
 And we can't do research without volunteers to help.

-**By being part of this research, you may:**
+**By being part of this research, you can help us:**
+- Better understand the unique needs of Veterans when it comes to COVID-19
-- Help find ways to prevent or treat COVID-19 for you, your family, and your community
+- Find ways to prevent or treat COVID-19 for you, your family, and your community
-- Help us understand how COVID-19 affects people of different ages, genders, races, and ethnicities
+- Make sure vaccines and treatments work well in people of different ages, genders, races, and ethnicities

+**You may also:**
 - Get access to a new vaccine or treatment before it's available to most people
+- Learn more about your health so you can better understand your risks and how to improve your health
 - Receive more regular health check-ins with providers as part of your study visits

 ### Sign up for our COVID-19 research volunteer list